The Best Time to Do 14 Common Healthy Habits

 Take a nap in the early afternoon

 That familiar post-lunch fuzzy feeling doesn’t necessarily mean that you ate too much.
-You hit a biological soft spot in your alertness cycle in the early afternoon, so it’s a good time to snag a nap.
-You might feel even more refreshed if you drink a cup of tea or coffee before you lie down, suggests Zeitzer.
-That sounds counterintuitive, but the energizing effects of caffeine take about 45 minutes to kick in.
-(If you’re prone to insomnia, don’t nap after 5 p.m.)
+Rather, it just means that you hit a biological soft spot in your alertness cycle in the early afternoon, so it’s a good time to snag a nap, Dr. Zeitzer says.
+It’s best to keep it short so it doesn’t interfere with your bedtime, aim for a 20-30 minute power nap.
 Next, find out what healthy people do during the last ten minutes of their day.